Keeping safe at Huckleberry Woods

 Please take care and wash your hands after animal contact, before entering the gated summerhouse area, before eating and drinking, before you leave the premises and before smoking.
 Disposable gloves can be purchased in the entrance cabin for those who wish to use them.

 If a child's dummy or toy drops on the floor please don't give it back to them.
 Please ensure that children don't put their fingers in their mouths in the animal contact area or before washing hands.

 Please note that hand sanitizer is no substitute for washing with running water and soap in a farm animal venue.

-2. Brief picnics are allowed ONLY in the gated summerhouse 'non animal contact' area.
+2. Brief picnics are not allowed during the Covid pandemic and afterwards allowed ONLY in the gated summerhouse 'non animal contact' area.
 This is for your safety, please don't eat or drink anywhere else.

 Please move your belongings outside the gated area when you have finished so other guests may use the tables.
 Please leave the area as you found it for other guests and take all rubbish home with you.